toggledbits/DelayLight/README.md

 typical motion and door sensors, many multi-sensors, and various plugins that emulate sensor behavior.
 DelayLight can be triggered by a scene, if the user's needs extend beyond the native device handling.

-For devices, DelayLight will directly control any standard switch or dimmer (that is, devices that implement the SwitchPower1 and Dimming1 services).
+For devices, DelayLight will directly control any standard switch or dimmer (that is, devices that implement the `urn:upnp-org:serviceId:SwitchPower1` and `urn:upnp-org:serviceId:Dimming1` services).
 DelayLight will also allow the use of a scene as the on list or off list (or both), making it possible for DelayLight to control devices that do not implement these services.
 See cautions, below.

 ### Additional Features ###

 By default, DelayLight turns off the device on the off list when its timing period expires, regardless of sensor state.
 A "hold-over" can be configured, so that lights do not go out when a configured sensor is still tripped.
 When all sensors are reset, the off list is then applied.
-That is, turning lights off becomes the later of the timing cycle and the sensor states.
-In this way, for example, a motion sensor and a door sensor could be used to control lights in a space, and while the sensor detects motion or the door remains open, the lights will remain on.
+In this way, for example, a motion sensor and a door sensor could be used together to control lights in a space, and while the sensor detects motion or the door remains open, the lights remain on.

 When a sensor triggers an automatic timing cycle, DelayLight's default behavior is to turn on the devices on the on list immediately.
 This can be delayed by setting an "on" delay--the on list devices are not turned on until the delay expires, and then the off delay